 Open the door, and you’ll hear the din of an amicable bar crowd inside, emanating from behind a burgundy curtain.
-Push through, and the space reveals a large dining room with wood panels and leather seating.
+Push through to reveal a large dining room with wood panels and leather seating.
 The bar team, helmed by Westbound alum Dee Ann Quinones, wear trim, vintage bar jackets and laugh with customers.
 The menu boasts over two dozen cocktails, likely to set you back at least $16, and you might wonder, “What’s a person like me doing in a posh place like this?”

 Well, if you’re here, you probably want to taste the drinks that earned Employees Only the title of World’s Best Cocktail Bar from Tales of the Cocktail in 2011, among other accolades.
 But if you stick around for a while, you’ll realize it’s a bartender’s bar, where interesting conversations among industry locals can’t help but be overheard.

 There’s the guest who tells Employees Only co-founder Dushan Zaric that he’s tried the so-called world’s best martini at Dukes in London and wasn’t impressed.
 Zaric, you might learn, makes one with gin, chilled dry French vermouth, and filtered cold water to keep the temperature low.
 Zaric later explains how he stirs it “for a few seconds, just to agitate the ingredients and bring them to life, to impart my energy into it.”
 And, he stresses, the olives should always have a pit.